 Unity in Art

-Artists can create unity through repetition, continuation, simplicity, and proximity in their compositions.
+In their compositions, artists can create unity through repetition, continuation, simplicity, and proximity.

 Repetition is the use of elements more than once in an artwork.
 It helps in creating unity by using the same element.
 You can repeat it in a pattern or throughout the painting.